• Skip to primary navigation

 Memories of Growing Up Amish

-Some of my first memories of growing up on the farm are of playing with baby kittens.
+Some of my first memories of growing up on the farm are playing with baby kittens.
 We took some of our doll clothes and dressed up the little kittens, pretending they were our babies, and we were taking them to church.

+We often played in the haymow, moving bales around to set up a house.
 There was never a lack of something to entertain ourselves with, and I do not remember ever being bored.

 Our driveway blacktop was getting broken up, but we had paths here and there, so I pretended my wagon was a car.
 And I was a taxi driver going around and picking up passengers.